spreeker/website/source/guides/debugging.md

 To improve as a developer, a developer has to become better with the tools the he is using.
 Effective debugging is one of the most important skills to have and nuture.
-Improving your debugging con-fu is what this guide is about.
+Improving your debugging con-fu with Ember is what this guide is about.

 ## General Tips